-Regardless of the size of the organization, identifying high-potential employees (HiPos) should be on the radar of every manager.
+Regardless of the size of the organization, identifying high-potential employees (HiPos) should be on the radar of every manager and HR department.

-Not only do HiPos have the potential to make a significant impact in their current roles, but they can also be prepared for future leadership positions within the company.
+Not only do high potential employees make a significant impact in their current roles, but they can also be prepared for future leadership positions within the company.

-Research shows that HiPos are 91% more valuable to an organization than non-HiPos.
+Research shows that high potential employees are 91% more valuable to an organization than non-HiPos.
 But surprisingly, adding a HiPo to a team boosts other team members’ productivity and performance by up to 15%.

 Sadly, not all leaders know what to look for when assessing talent, nor possess the skills to develop and retain these individuals.
 Too often, HiPos are not identified early enough and therefore are not given the proper attention and training they need to reach their full potential.